clayrisser/adaptive-resilient-software/docs/index.md

 from transition quickly.
 A transition can occur negatively as vicissitude, but often it happens as a result of progressive evolution.

-> Software that is dependent on a few engineers is a form of job security

 A common vicissitude is the inevitable departure of a software engineer or software team.
 It is easy for software engineers to focus on the current objective and fail to prepare the software for when they are gone.
 This failure